MichelleRahman21/capstone-backend-michelle/README.md

 ## Code-along: Library API

 Most apps need to do a bit more than always sending back "Hello world".
-To get some more exposure to Express, let's build out a minimal API that that we can use to keep store books for a library.
+To get some more exposure to Express, let's build out a minimal API in [lib/medium_size_server.js](lib/medium_size_server.js) that that we can use to keep store books for a library.
 Because we haven't learned how to integrate MongoDB (or other databases) into Express yet, we'll just store our data in memory.